 Create an IoT Driver

-Open Configure OAS
+Open Configure UDI.

-Select your local or remote system
+Select your Network Node, either local or remote.

-Select Azure IoT Driver from the combo box
+Select Azure IoT from the Driver combo box.

 Enter the Azure IoT Device ID you want to use.